 Acknowledgements Client Glasgow and Clyde Valley Green Network Partnership International Resources and Recycling Institute Steering Group - Gartloch Gartcosh Strategic Delivery Partnership Glasgow City Council / North Lanarkshire Council Glasgow and Clyde Valley Green Network Partnership Scottish Natural Heritage Forestry Commission Scotland Scottish Government's Housing and Regeneration Directorate Royal Society for the Protection of Birds International Resources and Recycling Institute Funding Part of the SIGMA for Water programme funded by the INTERREG IVC program.
 INTERREG IVC provides funding for inter-regional cooperation across Europe.
 It is implemented under the European Union's territorial co-operation objective and is financed through the European Regional Development Fund.
-Project carried out with Collective Architecture Nick Walker / Lizzie Smith / Nathan Cunningham The project was carried out with GIS interpretation and Ecology input from Aecom and Cost Consulting by Brown and Wallace.
+Project carried out with Collective Architecture Project Architect - Nick Walker with Lizzie Smith, Nathan Cunningham and Jude Barber The project was carried out with GIS interpretation and Ecology input from Aecom and Cost Consulting by Brown and Wallace.
 A business plan was developed by MCM Associates as an accompanying document.